LBTO/elab_lib/test/readme.txt

 ELAB_LIB TEST
 -------------

+IMPORTANT: It is better to delete the files in elab_cache before running the tests!

 This directory contains a series of test scripts, together with representative test data.

 A test is an IDL main file that executes some code.
 The resulting standard output is